 One of the single largest restoration projects on the street was the creation of the Seminary Street Lofts on the east side of the street.
 The main building which was constructed in 1893 once housed dozens of railroad employees of the CB&Q Railroad in its second story boardinghouse.
 It was abandoned as living quarters in the 1950s and sat empty for half a century.
 The Seminary Street Loft project restored the original façade of the building with its distinctive bay windows.
 Modern loft apartments now occupy the former boardinghouse space.

 The Seminary Street District today flourishes with restaurants and specialty merchants and is home to Prairie Players Civic Theatre, the Galesburg Railroad Museum, Discover Depot Children’s Museum, as well as an active Amtrak station.
-Soon the Galesburg Civic Art Center will unveil its new quarters at Main & Seminary Street and just a block north the Knox-Galesburg Symphony will have a new home.
+The Galesburg Community Arts Center has unveiled its new quarters at Main & Seminary and just a block north the Knox-Galesburg Symphony will have a new home.

 Since the construction of the Knox Female Seminary in 1841, Seminary Street has evolved for over 180 years.
 We invite you to visit Galesburg in person and experience our architecture and ambience.